Cho-Sungmin/RemoteControlProject/README.md

   ▶ RemoteControl v2.0.0 is a personal project to improve skills.<br><br>
   ▶ I've tried to understand technic what I used and why it's useful, when I use it.<br><br>

+# In advance...

+  ▶ If you wanna build this project, you should check builder tool such as VS version and MFC tool.<br><br>
+  ▶ Also check if you've included path that some header files are placed

 # Support Function
 ▶ Remote client, which I call 'customer', offers its screen to another client, which I call 'host'.<br>
 The host could control customer's mouse pointer and keyboard but, it doesn't work perfectly.<br>